nsftx/seven-gravity-gateway/README.md

 Subscription format:
 ```
 lang=javascript
-Gateway.subscribe('betslip.add',function)
+{gatewayInstance}.subscribe('betslip.add',function)
 ```

-It is possible to use namespaced subscriptions. e.g. If one of the products subscribes to !!betslip.*!! action with proper callback, events !!betslip.add!!, !!betslip.remove!! will trigger the !!betslip!! callback.
+It is possible to use namespaced subscriptions. e.g. If one of the products subscribes to !!betslip.*!! action with proper callback, events !!betslip.add!!, !!betslip.remove!! will trigger the !!betslip.*!! callback.
+It is possible to subscribe using !!*!! wildcard, meaning that every message will trigger registered callback.

 IMPORTANT: Mesagess prefixed with Master and Slave are system reserved messages and therefore they will be ignored

-=====Keybinding propagation=====
+=====Event propagation=====

-In order to dispatch the events from slave to master, slave needs to pass `keyPropagation` property in init stage.
+In order to dispatch the events from slave to master, slave needs to pass `eventPropagation` property in init stage.

-`keyPropagation` has next format:
+`eventPropagation` has next format:

 ```
-keyPropagation : {
+eventPropagation : {
-  {$eventType} : [keyCode or key]
+  {$eventType} : array || bool // array only for keyboard events
 },
 ```

+Only !!keyup!!, !!keydown!!, !!keypress!!, !!scroll!! and !!click!! events are supported.

 Array of bindings which will be propagated can be written as list of: